Geelong & the Bellarine Touring Route

 32 km, about 30 minutes

 The route continues to Queenscliff through wine country.
 Scotchmans Hill and Bellarine Estate both have excellent cellar doors, while Jack Rabbit vineyard boasts the best views across the bay.
 Prefer cider?
 Stop on the highway for a cold one at the Flying Brick Cider Co.
-Take a detour to Portarlington for a lunch at a great cafe or tuck into fresh mussels bought at the pier then barbecued on the shore.
+Take a detour to Portarlington for a lunch at The Little Mussel Cafe or tuck into fresh mussels bought from Advance Mussel Supply or at the pier then barbecued on the shore.

 Queenscliff is an historic bay-side town well known for its Victorian-era buildings, galleries and excellent restaurants.
 Learn about 19th-century military history at the historic Fort Queenscliff or stories of the early mariners and fishermen at the Maritime Museum.
 For the more adventurous, dive to discover coral, sponges and shipwrecks around the bay entrance, charter a boat and swim with dolphins or take a fishing cruise.